huggingface/huggingface_hub/docs/hub/spaces.md

 ### Organization card

 Create an organization card to help users learn more about what your organization is working on and how users can use your libraries, models, datasets, and Spaces.
-Build an organization card by setting `sdk:static` to create a static **README** Space with HTML.
+Build an organization card by setting `sdk: static` to create a static **README** Space with HTML.
 As an example, take a look at:

 * [Amazon's](https://huggingface.co/spaces/amazon/README/blob/main/README.md) organization card
 * [spaCy's](https://huggingface.co/spaces/spacy/README/blob/main/README.md) organization card.